Order processing: Picking

-The order picking or order preparation operation is one of a logistic warehouse's processes.
+Order picking or order preparation is one of a logistic warehouse's processes.

-It consists in taking and collecting articles in a specified quantity before shipment to satisfy customers' orders.
+It consists in taking and collecting articles in a specified quantity before shipment to fulfil customer orders.

 It is a basic warehousing process and has an important influence on logistic processes.

 It is one of the warehouse management system functions.

 Picking Strategies

 There are several strategies for order picking, including: